cpsiff/javasmartformatter/README.md

 The extension is built off of CodeBuff, which it calls under the hood.

 At the moment, the extension has to open a terminal instance to execute a command to call CodeBuff.

+## TODO
+- Package it up so you can run extension without dev kit
+- Make jar file path configurable
+- Try to improve the way it just opens a new terminal each time
+- Search the whole root directory for the example file
+    - Would be easy if you just assume the example is in the root directory and not a subfolder, using workspace.rootpath + "jsfExample.java"